zrthomas/pdf2png/README.md

 ============

 Install:
-npm install pdf2png
+npm install pdf2png-mp

-This is fork another project, that can convert many-page .pdf file.
+This is fork another project, that can convert many-page .pdf file. (https://github.com/thnew/Pdf2Png)

 This project uses ghostscript, but there's no need to install it (if you use windows).
 If you want the module to use a local installation of ghostscript, set the option useLocalGhostscript true.

 Tested on Windows/Tested on AZURE

-Not tested on linux!
+Tested Ubuntu 14.04

 If you want to use it with linux, you may replace the ghostscript-executable with something that works with linux.
 Or you install ghostscript for linux. http://www.ghostscript.com/